Biden trade czar Tai eagerly awaited in Washington and Brussels

 As U.S. trade representative, or trade “czar,” for the world’s largest economy, biggest importer of goods and second largest exporter after China, Tai will wield immense clout, especially after four years of trade turmoil sown by former President Donald Trump.

-Tai, the top trade lawyer for the House of Representatives Ways and Means Committee, is seen as a tireless and unflappable negotiator, deeply knowledgeable about China, who recently won praise for getting tougher labor and environmental standards added to the U.S.-Mexico-Canada trade deal.
+Tai, the top trade lawyer for the House of Representatives Ways and Means Committee, is seen as a tireless and unflappable negotiator and deeply knowledgeable about China.
+She recently won praise for getting tougher labor and environmental standards added to the U.S.-Mexico-Canada trade deal.

 She has been guarded about her specific plans, but industry officials and congressional aides say one thing is clear - she will add labor concerns to the equation.